CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/init_grid.md

 ## Description

-Initializes/Empties the tic-tac-toe field by overwriting it's allocated memory with zeros.
+Initializes/Empties the tic-tac-toe field by overwriting its allocated memory with zeros.

 init_grid **must** be called before any other core procedure, else the allocated memory may be filled with garbage and procedures will result in undefined behavior.